parthsarkar17/parthsarkar17.github.io/content/posts/explore-nn/index.md

 ## The Neural Network

 Personally, I find it most valuable to view neural networks as functions, much like the ones we've already seen in the mathematical overview.
-In the case of neural networks that classify points into one of $k$ distinct categories (rightfully called ``classifiers"), these functions define a set of rules that aim to partition the input space into $k$ different sectors; then, depending on the sector in which a point lies, the function would provide the corresponding classification.
-Oftentimes, it's too difficult for humans to conjure up these rules ourselves, so we let computers define them for us through a process called ``training". \\
+In the case of neural networks that classify points into one of $k$ distinct categories (rightfully called "classifiers"), these functions define a set of rules that aim to partition the input space into $k$ different sectors; then, depending on the sector in which a point lies, the function would provide the corresponding classification.
+Oftentimes, it's too difficult for humans to conjure up these rules ourselves, so we let computers define them for us through a process called "training".

 That sounds lovely and all, but what exactly does this object that we're training look like?
 How do we know that it will even provide the set of rules we're looking for?
 And, after the structure is solidified, what exactly goes on during this so-called ``training"?
 Such are the questions that this section will attempt to illuminate.
 Hold on to your matrices.